IBM/cp4ba-tech-jam/README.md

 ## Presentations and Recordings

-A link to the presentations and recordings made during the Jam will be shared in the [#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C027WKQMWTZ) Salck channel.
+A link to the presentations and recordings made during the Jam will be shared in the [#cp4ba-tech-jam-main-lobby](https://ibm-cloudpak-partners.slack.com/archives/C027WKQMWTZ) Slack channel.

 ## Support